sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/guides/your_first_rule.md

 ## Overview

-In this guide you'll learn the end to end process of writing a cloud rule to generate a username to be used during account creation.
+In this guide you'll learn the end to end process of writing a cloud rule to generate a username for use in account creation.

 - [Attribute generator rule overview](#attribute-generator-rule)
 - [Username requirements](#username-requirements)